 result:

 Important to note, if we want to use this way, the index must be sequential.
-If it not sequent, the value will become undefined or empty.
+If it is not sequent, the value will become undefined or empty.

 Example: